 Chicken pot pie is considered the ultimate comfort food!
 It’s a savory pie filled with a luxurious chicken stew.
 One big problem-it’s actually one of the 30 worst foods in America!
 Why?
 Because a typical chicken pot pie you buy in the freezer section has a shocking 680 calories and 48 grams of fat.
-That’s just for the original kind.
-Marie Callenders takes it one step further with their Creamy Parmesan Chicken Pot Pie which has 1,060 calories and 64 grams of fat.
 I know you’re thinking you’ll never be able to eat this dreamy pot pie again, right?
 Don’t worry…Using skinny ingredients like skinless chicken breasts, reduced-fat milk, reduced-sodium chicken broth, plus adding a whole lot of vegetables, you still can, guilt-free!
 This skinny chicken pot pie recipe has only 266 calories, 6 grams of fat and 7 Weight Watchers POINTS PLUS!
 It doesn’t need the top and bottom crust either.
 It’s served spooned onto a plate or bowl and garnished with a flaky biscuit.
 I hope you enjoy this fabulous pie!

 Prep and Cook Time: 30 minutes